sindresorhus/ink-link/readme.md

 Type: `boolean | (text: string, url: string) => string`\
 Default: `true`

-Determines whether the URL should be printed in parens after the text for unsupported terminals: `My website (https://sindresorhus.com)`.
+Determines whether the URL should be printed after the text for unsupported terminals: `My website https://sindresorhus.com`.

 Can also be a function that receives the text and URL and returns a custom fallback string.